arrayfire/arrayfire-windows-scripts/README.md

 Variable (in common.bat)| Description
 ------------------------|------------------------
 BUILD_DIR         	| Build directory relative to AF_DIR
-BUILD_TYPE        	| Can be Release (Default), Debug, RelWithDebWinfo, MinSizeRel CUDA_COMPUTE      	| If building on a remote machine which cannot run CUDA, set this to the appropriate compute capability TESTS             	| ON to build tests, OFF to not build tests EXAMPLES          	| ON to build examples, OFF to not build examples
+BUILD_TYPE        	| Can be Release (Default), Debug, RelWithDebInfo, MinSizeRel CUDA_COMPUTE      	| If building on a remote machine which cannot run CUDA, set this to the appropriate compute capability (20, 30, 32, 35, 50, 52)
+TESTS             	| ON to build tests, OFF to not build tests EXAMPLES          	| ON to build examples, OFF to not build examples